KevinLiebergen/kevinliebergen.github.io/content/authors/admin/_index.md

 first_name: Kevin
 email: kevin.liebergen@imdea.org
 ---
 Hi!
-I am a cybersecurity passionate with a computer engineering and a master in Cybersecurity at the Universidad de Alcałá.
+I am a cybersecurity passionate with a computer engineering and a master in Cybersecurity at the Universidad de Alcalá.
 I am currently a PhD Student at IMDEA Software Institute under the supervision of Prof. Juan Caballero.

 My research focuses on the design, analysis, and implementation of threat hunting approaches and malware analysis.
-I like to play CTFs, and I am really interested in exploiting, reversing and web challenges.
+I like to play CTFs and I am really interested in exploiting, reversing, and web challenges.

 I have experience as system administrator and I have worked with hosting clouds such as Google Cloud Platform and Digital Ocean.